rg-wood/year-zero-fantasy/README.md

 When you suffer a critical injury, roll on the relevant table below to see what it is.

+#### Recovering from Critical Injuries

+Each critical injury has a specific effect that you suffer for a number of days equal to the first roll (i.e. 5 days if you roll 54 on a D66).
+If you have several crits, they will heal simultaneously.
+If an injury is listed as permanent, it will never heal.

+MODIFIERS: Modifiers due to critical injuries are cumulative.

+CARE: If someone tends to you for a quarter day during the process of healing a critical injury and makes a EMPATHY roll, that day counts double.

+DAMAGE: Note that you can heal all of your [damage or stress](#damage-and-stress), but still suffer the effects of a critical injury.

 #### Physical Critical Injuries